-On March 28, 2022, the Biden Administration released the President’s FY 2023 budget.
-The Centers for Disease Control and Prevention (CDC) budget request for FY23 includes $10.675 billion in discretionary budget authority, Public Health Service evaluation funds, and Prevention and Public Health Funds, which is $2.3 billion over the FY22 appropriation.
-In addition, the CDC budget includes new proposed mandatory funding to establish a Vaccines for Adults (VFA) program and to invest in pandemic preparedness.
+On March 9, 2023, the Biden Administration released the President’s FY 2024 budget.
+The Centers for Disease Control and Prevention (CDC) budget request for FY24 includes $11.581 billion in discretionary budget authority, Public Health Service evaluation funds, and the Affordable Care Act Prevention and Public Health Fund, which is $2.4 billion over the FY23 appropriation.
 This budget request will enable the Agency to invest in the core infrastructure of our country’s public health system.

-CDC is submitting a mandatory proposal for legislative authority and funding to establish the VFA program to provide uninsured individuals access to Advisory Committee on Immunization Practices (ACIP) recommended routine and outbreak vaccines at no cost.
 The VFA program would be modeled on the successful VFC program and tailored to adults.
 The VFA program would provide funding for the purchase of ACIP-recommended vaccines for eligible adults, provider fees, and program operations.
-As a complement to VFA program operation funding, CDC will also work with jurisdictions to leverage base immunization funding and other resources to support associated program operations costs and vaccine confidence and equity activities.
-The goal is to reduce the spread of preventable disease by building an adult immunization program to support high vaccination coverage among all adults.
+The goal is to reduce the spread of vaccine-preventable diseases by building an adult immunization program to support high vaccination coverage among all adults.
 Ultimately, the program aims to reduce vaccination coverage disparities, improve outbreak control of vaccine-preventable diseases, and enhance and maintain the infrastructure needed for responding to future pandemics.